 Here’s the deal.
 Anything that’s crazy fun and out of our normal routine recharges our resilience.
 Why?
-2 reasons.
 (1) Resilience is a head game.
-And, when our heads are exploding, we become intractable.
-And (2) When we’re getting physical and having fun, we move out of our heads and into our positive energy.
+(2) When our heads are exploding, we become intractable.
+(3) When we get physical and have fun, we move out of our heads and into our bodies and positive energy.
 Our bounceback comes back.

 This step is like a reboot.
-It resets our systems from frustration mode into action mode.
-And, hey, it’s not even about action toward a job.
+It resets our system so we can move from frustration into action.
+And, check it out, it’s not about action toward a job.
 It’s about taking an action to reset our attitude.

 5. Do 1 thing.